wazuh/wazuh-documentation/source/migration-guide/index.rst

 .. meta::
   :description: Learn how to migrate from Open Distro for Elasticsearch or from OSSEC to Wazuh.
 This guide gives instructions to make these migration actions.

 .. _migration_guide:

 Migration guide
 ================

-You can migrate from Open Distro for Elasticsearch 1.13 to Wazuh indexer, from Open Distro for Elasticsearch Kibana 1.13 to Wazuh dashboard, or from OSSEC to Wazuh.
-This guide gives instructions to make all these migration actions:
+This guide gives instructions to make the following migration actions:

 .. toctree::
    :maxdepth: 2